 Blanketed with an insanely good soy garlic glaze, this juicy Asian glazed salmon is to die for!
-With how healthy and delicious it is, it will become your new lunch go-to!
+With how healthy and delicious it is, it will become your new dinner go-to!

 Easy and Delicious Asian Glazed Salmon Recipe